 The day continues with a feast, as all good holidays do.
 Churches, social halls, restaurants, and bars put out gigantic buffets of Polish favorites.
 It’s usually the classics: kielbasa, pierogi, sauerkraut, potatoes, rye bread, etc. The cost of your meal is often included with your cover/admission, so you may as well eat up!

 And then, of course, there’s the drinking.
 Buffalo never shies away from a few beers — bars are open til 4am — but breaking the Lenten fast means a few more rounds than normal.
 Any drink will do, but especially Polish beers, Sobieski vodka, and Krupnik (if you’ve never had it, you should really try).

 Festivities range the gamut from family-friendly to binge-drinking.
 The parade is family-friendly and should be on everyone’s list.
-The daytime celebrations at St. Stan’s and Corpus Christi are good options, too.
+The daytime celebrations at St. Stan’s and Corpus Christi are good options for all ages, too.

 For a 21+ outing, check out the Buffalo Central Terminal or head to Corpus Christi in the evening.
 Polish old-school bars are also busy on Dyngus Day and there are several to choose from.
 One of them is bound to have the atmosphere you’re looking for!

 While you’re eating and drinking, you can expect plenty of music and dancing.
 There are live bands at the biggest events for polkas and other songs.
 Everyone joins in.
 Both the melodies and dance steps are easy to catch onto, I promise.
 If you’d rather observe, there are usually folk dancers at the Broadway Market and other venues.

 Pro Tip: If you intend to bar hop, buy a “Pussy Willow Pass” in advance, which includes admission to nearly all venues and events.
 Otherwise, you’ll pay covers at the door.
 DyngusDay.com is a great source for planning.